 We note that this result is consistent with the equality \eqref{eqshortFP}.
 Indeed, it is easy to verify that for $a>0$ the matrix $C_a$ has hypocoercivity index $m_{HC}=1$.
 Hence the exponent in the polynomial short time behavior turns out to be $\alpha=3$, as above. $ $ \end{example}

-In the literature, the hypocoercivity index has also a second implication on the qualitative behavior of FPEs, namely the rate of regularization from some weighted $L^2$-space into a weighted $H^1$-space (like in non-degenerate parabolic equations).
-The following proposition was proven in \cite{Vi09} (see \S 7.3, \S A.21 for the kinetic FP equation with $m_{HC}=1$.
-The extension from Theorem A.12 is given without proof and includes a small typo.) and in \cite[Theorem 4.8]{AE}. \begin{prop} Let $f(t)$ be the solution of \eqref{NormalizedFPwithC}.
+\bea{It is known that} the hypocoercivity index \bea{also has} a second implication on the qualitative behavior of FP-equations, namely the rate of regularization from some weighted $L^2$-space into a weighted $H^1$-space (like in non-degenerate parabolic equations).
+The following proposition was proven in \cite{Vi09} (see \S 7.3, \S A.21 for the kinetic FP-equation with $m_{HC}=1$.
+The extension from Theorem A.12 is given without proof and includes a small typo.) and in \cite[Theorem 4.8]{AE}. \bea{The following result can also be seen as a special case of (2.21) as well as of Theorem 2.6 in \cite{AB}.} \begin{prop} Let $f(t)$ be the solution of \eqref{NormalizedFPwithC}.
 Let $C$ satisfy Condition $A$ and $m_{HC}$ be its associated hypocoercivity index.
 Then, there exist $\tilde{c}$, $\delta >0$, such that